osalvador/dbax-lite/README.md

 * Fast; dbax has been developed on top of PL/SQL Web Toolkit.
 * Free; dbax is licensed under the LGPL license so you can use it however you please.

-## What is the dbax lite Framework?
-dbax Lite Framework is a PL/SQL MVC system.
-It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PL/SQL to develop web applications.

 ## Requirements